 High Rollers vs. Everyday Players: Who’s Steering Operator Strategies in 2025?

-Public reports and operator filings point to a clear pattern: VIP programs remain, but the real investment is now flowing toward scalable retention, automation, and player lifetime value.
+Public reports and operator filings show a clear trend: while VIP programs persist, substantial investment is now shifting towards scalable player retention, automation, and maximising player lifetime value.

 Why the Old VIP Model Is Harder to Justify

-Two forces reshaped the landscape: regulation and cost.
+Two key forces have reshaped the iGaming landscape: stricter rules and escalating expenses.

-Mobile-first design and real-time CRM platforms have turned exclusive perks into baseline expectations.
+Mobile-first design and real-time CRM platforms have transformed exclusive perks into standard expectations for all players.

-In 2023, Kindred Group tightened responsible-gambling controls as part of its “Journey Toward Zero” initiative, voluntarily reducing risky play.
-The result: an 11% quarterly revenue drop, attributed largely to reduced activity among high-value players.
+In 2023, Kindred Group implemented stricter responsible-gambling controls, voluntarily curbing risky play.
+This led to an 11% quarterly revenue drop, largely due to reduced activity from high-value players.

 What Everyday Players Actually Want